Master Mervyn the Magnificent and his awe-inspiring, automatic Atelier!

 At a Glance

 • Coerthan Accent.
-She has a Coerthan accent that sounds well-to-do and learned if not a little... tight and put-on; it's the kind of accent that peasantry who deal closely with the nobility often have.
+Her speech places her into distinctly Coerthan territory and sounds well-to-do and learned if not a little... tightly put-on, too; it's the kind of accent that peasantry who deal closely with the nobility often have.

 • Signet Ring.
 She has a signet ring hanging from a leather cord around her neck bearing the seal of Master Mervyn.
 It most likely indicates a kind of senior authority among her peers.